apache/harmony-classlib/README.txt

 * kernel_doc - contains HTML documentation on the set of Java classes called the "kernel classes".
-These are the set of classes which - under the architecture proposed in this contribution - are closely tied to the structure of the VM.
+These are the set of classes which - under the Harmony class library architecture - are closely tied to the structure of the VM.
                Browse <EXTRACT_DIR>/doc/kernel_doc/html/index.html